puppetlabs/bolt/2-acquiring-nodes/README.md

   (1..$nodes_count).each do |i|
     config.vm.define "node#{i}"
   end

+  config.vm.define :windows do |windows|
+    windows.vm.box = "mwrock/WindowsNano"
+    windows.vm.guest = :windows
+    windows.vm.communicator = "winrm"
   end
+end
 ```

-This will by default launch three CentOS 7 nodes.
+This will by default launch three CentOS 7 nodes and a Windows (Nano Server) node.
 Run the following command.
 We are assuming you have some familiarity with Vagrant and have a suitable hypervisor configured.

 ```
 vagrant up